twelvelabs-io/twelvelabs-python/README.md

 - The Pegasus video understanding model must be enabled for the index to which your video has been uploaded.
 - Your prompts must be instructive or descriptive, and you can also phrase them as questions.
-- The maximum length of a prompt is 2,000 characters.
+- The maximum length of a prompt is 2,000 tokens.

 #### Titles, topics, and hashtags